clulab/processors/README.md

 + A suite of NL processors in the `edu.arizona.sista.processors` package.
 We currently provide three APIs: one for [Stanford's CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml), one for a faster processor (`FastNLPProcessor`) that cherry picks fast components from multiple sources (Stanford and [MaltParser](http://www.maltparser.org/)), and, lastly, one for biomedical texts (`BioNLPProcessor`), which integrates resources trained for this domain (Stanford and [BANNER](https://sourceforge.net/projects/banner/)).

-This software requires Java 1.6 or higher (we currently use Java 1.8), Scala 2.11, and CoreNLP 3.x or higher.
+This software requires Java 1.8, Scala 2.11, and CoreNLP 3.x or higher.

 All the code that we write is licensed under Apache License Version 2.0.
 However, some of the libraries used here, most notably CoreNLP, are GPL.